kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 > 📊 Through a combination of correlation analysis, regression modeling, and visualization, we aim to draw meaningful conclusions about inflation’s role in shaping economic outcomes.

-# Motivation
+## 🚀 Motivation

-Macroeconomic conditions significantly impact individuals' purchasing power and spending behavior.
-Understanding these relationships is crucial for policymakers, economists, businesses, and consumers alike.
-The research aims to address several critical questions:
+Macroeconomic conditions—such as inflation, unemployment, and housing market dynamics—directly influence individuals' purchasing power and spending behavior.
+Understanding these relationships is essential for policymakers, economists, businesses, and consumers seeking to anticipate economic shifts and adapt accordingly.

+This project is driven by the following key questions:
-- How do inflation rates, unemployment levels, and housing prices collectively influence personal consumption expenditure?
+- How do inflation rates, unemployment levels, and housing prices collectively influence personal consumption expenditure (PCE)?
-- Do specific economic indicators have a stronger impact on PCE than others?
+- Are certain economic indicators more strongly correlated with PCE changes than others?
-- Can we identify recurring seasonal patterns in economic shifts and their effects on consumer behavior?
-- Are there country-specific variations in how economic factors influence spending habits, or do similar trends emerge across multiple economies?
+- Do cross-country comparisons (Canada, USA, UK) reveal similar or distinct trends in consumer behavior?
-- How do real residential property prices impact consumer confidence and expenditure patterns?
+- How do fluctuations in real residential property prices affect consumer confidence and spending patterns?
-- What is the role of war as an economic factor, and how does it affect personal consumption trends?
-- How do wartime periods impact inflation, unemployment, and consumer spending behavior in Canada, the US, and the UK?

-Examining these questions can help provide more accurate economic forecasts, guide monetary policies, and assist businesses in strategic planning.
+By addressing these questions, the study aims to:
+- Provide data-driven insights into the complex interplay between macroeconomic indicators and consumer behavior.
+- Support better-informed economic forecasting and policy-making.
+- Help businesses understand broader spending trends for more strategic decision-making.

-# Project Goal
+## 🎯 Project Goal

-The central objective of this project is to establish empirical relationships between macroeconomic variables, historical wartime periods, and personal consumption expenditure.
-Specifically, we aim to:
-- Examine historical trends to determine the impact of economic factors on personal consumption across different time periods.
-- Identify seasonal patterns in consumer spending based on quarterly data.
-- Compare findings across three countries to determine the similarities and differences in economic behavior.
-- Apply statistical models to assess the predictive power of economic indicators on future personal consumption trends.
-- Investigate how changes in real residential property prices affect consumer confidence and personal consumption.
+The primary goal of this project is to **analyze the impact of inflation** on key economic indicators such as:

+- Property Prices (log-transformed)
+- Unemployment Rate
+- Consumption Expenditure (log-transformed)

+across three major economies: **Canada**, **United Kingdom**, and **United States**.

+Through correlation analysis, regression modeling, and visual exploration, we aim to:

-- Analyze how wartime events influence macroeconomic trends and personal consumption behavior.
+- Quantify how inflation affects housing markets, labor markets, and consumer behavior.
+- Identify consistent patterns or differences across countries.
+- Provide meaningful economic insights backed by statistical evidence and data visualization.

+Ultimately, this project seeks to bridge raw economic data with intuitive visual narratives, enabling a clearer understanding of how macroeconomic pressures influence everyday economic activities.

 # Data Sources